gabrielematteaz/intconv/README.md

 # Options
 - 'f' = From base
 - 't' = To base
-- 'u' = Unsigned output
+- 's' = Signed output
 - 'l' = Lowercase output

 ## Other